etti5797/Hangman-Js/README.md

 - use basic concepts of canvas
 - about regular expressions and the test function
 - using transform to center elements
-- how to react when the user types a letter
+- how to react when the user types on the keyboard
 - manipulate the DOM using JavaScript

 Suggestions for improvement: